 The Nigerian investigators allege money was moved through two bank accounts in Nigeria before being transferred to buy upmarket apartments in Lagos.

 Contacted by telephone, Mr Edun said he could not discuss the Alison-Madueke matter because ‘it was subject to ongoing investigation’.
 He added: ‘Everything is done within the ambit of regulation, that I can say.’

 When asked about the Nigerian court papers, Mr Edun said: ‘You have to be very sure the name you are referring to is actually mine, because it is common in a country of 180 million people.’

 The Nigerian filings show that a Daniel Ford email address was used to issue payment instructions for the Lagos apartments.

-According to his social media accounts and land registry documents, Mr. Edun, 46, appears to have links to other Nigerian politicians and has attended dinners for the country’s expats at luxury hotels in London.
+According to his social media accounts and land registry documents, Mr Edun, 46, appears to have links to other Nigerian politicians and has attended dinners for the country’s expatriates at luxury hotels in London.